Can Partisanship Be Fixed?

 Morgan Stanley, Charles River Associates

-Boston College, University of Michigan Law School
+Boston College | University of Michigan Law School

-Julia Gorman is an associate at Cleary Gottlieb Steen & Hamilton.
+Julia Beggs is an associate at Cleary Gottlieb Steen & Hamilton.
 As a recent college graduate, she participated in the 2015 Political Studies Program, and later returned to Hertog as a young professional for the “Great Figures of the 20th Century” Weekend Seminars.

 I heard about the Political Studies Program through professors in Boston College’s Political Science Department.
 It struck me that that despite varying political beliefs and principles, each spoke highly of the Program.
 One professor said that the students in seminars at Hertog are “among the best of the best.”
 Such high praise paired with the possibility of an intensive study of politics and political theory motivated me to apply.